 Acoustics Renovation Sends Director Out On A High Note

-IMEG’s recent room acoustics design for a renovation at Northview High School in Brazil, Indiana, has had a dramatic impact on the school’s music program.
-According to band director Bob Medworth, “My jaw drops open with the things I can now hear and fix.”
+IMEG’s room acoustics design for a renovation at Northview High School in Brazil, Indiana, had a dramatic impact on the school’s music program.
+According to now-retired band director Bob Medworth, “My jaw drops open with the things I can now hear and fix.”

-Medworth’s comment was part of an email he sent to Clay Community School Superintendent Jeff Fritz in which he described the results of the acoustics work, which IMEG designed as a subconsultant on the renovation led by architectural firm Fanning Howey Associates, Inc.
+Medworth’s comment was part of an email he sent to Clay Community School Superintendent Jeff Fritz after the renovation was complete in 2017.
+Medworth described the results of the acoustics work, which IMEG designed as a subconsultant on the renovation led by architectural firm Fanning Howey Associates, Inc.

 “It’s mid-April and we are approaching Concert Contest performance, the time of year where there are no pageantry smoke and mirrors allowed – your band either sounds great playing the required literature, or you don’t.
 Altering parts is not allowed; you must play everything the composer put on the paper.
 And you must demonstrate the sound of a total symphonic band.
 Every voice, timbre must be heard.
 And simplified writing is not allowed.
 If there are three clarinet parts, the judges expect to hear all three notes – and in tune.